Wigan beat Giants to extend 100% start

 Even when Tui Lolohea slipped in for Huddersfield, England international Bateman took a Sam Powell pass and raced in to keep the lead up.

-Ian Watson's side blew away Toulouse and impressed against Hull KR, and their attacking weapons such as the returning Will Pryce, Lolohea and Theo Fages tried to prompt and probe.
+Ian Watson's side blew away Toulouse and impressed against Hull KR, and their attacking weapons such as the returning Will Pryce, Lolohea and Olly Russell tried to prompt and probe.

 But they were just unable to keep pace with the scoring, and fell to their first loss of the campaign.